sanger-tol/rapid-curation/README.md

 https://pipelines.tol.sanger.ac.uk/treeval

-Full pipeline can include files for displaying in JBrowse2 as a companion to the Hi-C 2D contact map
+Full pipeline above can include files for displaying in JBrowse2 as a companion to the Hi-C 2D contact map

 https://pipelines.tol.sanger.ac.uk/curationpretext